Massachusetts Services for Children & Families

 The Institute’s programs provide state of the art behavioral intervention using evidence-based methodologies such as Applied Behavior Analysis (ABA) for families and children needing individualized services to improve behavioral, social and emotional functioning, and to increase students’ abilities to benefit from their academic curricula.

-The Institute’s private, special education school The Durham Center for Education supports students with Autism Spectrum Disorders, developmental disabilities and and social skills deficits.
 Our primary goal is to teach functional and pro-social skills that can be easily generalized to the student’s community and home.
 Services are based on a consultative model that allows the child to remain or to transition into the environment of choice while an individual behavioral plan is developed and implemented by trained professionals in the identified setting for him or her.
 These settings include one’s home, school, and community.
 Our service mode emphasizes:

 - Evidence-based interventions that rest on best practice standards, ongoing data collection, and evaluation of outcomes;